 In our relentless quest to become stronger every few weeks my training buddy and I would go for a maximum lift attempt on bench press and behind neck press.
 Sometimes even with barbell curls, which generally just meant using even more momentum and cheating the weight up, then leaning all the way back.
 In hindsight we probably employed little, if any biceps recruitment on barbell curls.

-In fairness to my former self, I had few authoritive or knowledgeable teachers just the occasional muscle magazine so my training and programming knowledge was limited.
+In fairness to my former self, I had few authoritive or knowledgeable teachers at that time, just the occasional muscle magazine so my training and programming knowledge was limited.

-The only positive thing I remember about my workouts then were my enthusiasm and the fact that they were nearly all done with free weights.
+The only really positive thing I remember about my workouts then were my enthusiasm, and the fact that they were nearly all done with free weights.
 Oh, and I developed fairly big and strong triceps.